daniamcode/poemunity/README.md

+## Important note

+There are two folders: flux and redux.
+In the flux folder we have the original project, made during the bootcamp and deployed afterwards.
+The app is online.
+The, I crate the redux folder and continue from there.
+The project will grow in the redux folder and I will probably will refactor the code in order to incorporate redux and remove flux.

 # Poemunity - Fullstack React Application with Flux & Node.js

 This Bootcamp took place at _Skylab Coders Academy_ (Barcelona) from the 6th of July to the 25th of September of 2020.